rapid7/nexpose-client-python/.github/CONTRIBUTING.md

 Typically this process is reserved for contributors with push permissions to
 nexpose-client-python:

+Be sure to regenerate the README.rst file if the README.md has changed.
+Use `pandoc -s -r markdown -w rst README.md -o README.rst` and validate the link URLs.

 ### Pypi Release

 Pypi releases, for use with the `pip` command, are performed by a Jenkins job.
 Currently Jenkins access is restricted to Rapid7 employees.
 The package will be published at [https://pypi.python.org/pypi/nexpose](https://pypi.python.org/pypi/nexpose).